R-A-G/R-A-G/README.md

 - 👋 Hi, I’m @R-A-G
 - 👀 I’m interested in Analytics, coding in general and game design.
 I also write but never show it to anyone.
+- You can find me on Twitter as @RallvarezRaul !

 <!---